TouqeerAhmad/agnostophobia/README.md

-# Agnostophobia -- Deep Learning Assesment
+# Agnostophobia -- Deep Learning Assessment

 ## Introduction
-This Repository provides the code to incorporate center-loss in the implementation of the keras based implementation of the paper titled "Reducing Network Agnostophobia" [1].
-The original implementation of the paper is available from the [link](https://github.com/Vastlab/ObjectoSphere).
+This repository provides the code to incorporate center-loss in the keras based implementation of the paper titled "Reducing Network Agnostophobia" [1].
+The original implementation of the paper is available [here](https://github.com/Vastlab/ObjectoSphere).

 ## Datasets Preprocessing